openebs-archive/openebs-docs/docs/cicd.md

 How to take periodic snapshots of a given OpenEBS volume

-When a stage of CI pipeline fails, the DevOps admin can easily restore the state of the stateful application and provide access to the application developer, most like in an automated way.
+When a stage of CI pipeline fails, the DevOps admin can easily restore the state of the stateful application and provide access to the application developer, most likely in an automated way.